At the beginning of the thesis

 The article(s)

-- Articles are written according to the instructions of the publication channel as professional journal expert article (D), publication in ePooki – RDI Publications of Oulu University of Applied Sciences (D), scientific peer-reviewed article (A), scientific non peer-reviewed article (B) or other applicable publication (E).
+- Articles are written according to the instructions of the publication channel as professional journal expert article (D), publication in Oamk Journal – RDI Publications of Oulu University of Applied Sciences (D), scientific peer-reviewed article (A), scientific non peer-reviewed article (B) or other applicable publication (E).
 For A and B publications, one article is sufficient.
 More than one is required for publication categories D and E. An article can only be offered to one publishing channel at a time and results must be unpublished.
 The publishing channel must have an editorial board.

 - If there are several students, their names are listed in alphabetical order.
 The supervisor is marked as the last writer.